launchdarkly-labs/ld-migration-scripts/README.md

 - `--allow-net`: Required for API calls to LaunchDarkly
 - `--allow-read`: Required for reading local files
 - `--allow-write`: Required for writing downloaded data
+- `--allow-env`: Required for reading environment variables (used by import-flags)

 These permissions are automatically included in the task definitions, so you don't need to specify them manually.